Eth3rna1/argus/README.md

 ### Using optional flags

-The `--log` flag prints out the state of the buffer onto the standard output.
+The `--log` flag prints out the state of the buffer regarding its length onto the standard output.
-In other words, the program will print out how much many characters are in such buffer before having to handle the keystrokes.
+In other words, the program will print out how many characters are in such buffer before having to handle the keystrokes.

 ```console